 Your inner critic believes you’re not competent enough to handle the situation if it arises.
 As a result, your inner critic uses your pain to kick you in the butt… to avoid more pain.

 It’s like an authoritative parent who’s obsessed about protecting you: Remember the pain!
 Don’t forget how it happened!
 Feel how awful it is?
 Do anything to avoid feeling like this again.

 Even though good intentions motivate this way of thinking, you’re unconsciously doing more harm.
 You’re living in the present through the past, which sets you up for more unhappiness.

 They hurt you so much.
 Forgiving them is unthinkable.
 You want them to understand how excruciating it feels: If they felt just as hurt, I’d feel better.

-Unfortunately, the person or people who harmed you don’t seem to care how you feel.
+Unfortunately, the person who harmed you doesn’t seem to care how you feel.
 They might even refuse to admit what they did or blame you instead.
 Their arrogance makes your head explode.

 So you try to harm them back.
 You do exactly what they did to you.
 Or you’re rude to them, complain or ignore them altogether.
 Your inner critic thinks punishing the other will remedy the problem.